-- We have posts in either French or German-speaking parts of the country.
+We have posts in both French- and German-speaking parts of the country.

-The majority of posts is offered in a variety of German-speaking cantons (regions), with various posts in rural areas.
-These may include Appenzell-Ausserrhoden, Basel-Stadt, Obwalden, St. Gallen, Solothurn, Schwyz, Zug and Zurich.
+Most posts are in German-speaking cantons (regions), with various posts in rural areas.
+These may include Appenzell-Ausserrhoden, Basel-Stadt, Luzern, Obwalden, St. Gallen, Solothurn, Schwyz, Zug and Zürich.

 Placements in larger towns (such as Basel and Zürich) cannot be guaranteed.

 A number of posts are offered in the French-speaking cantons.
 Posts are likely to be in rural areas (Cantons Fribourg/Vaud and Jura).

 You should research the various areas of Switzerland thoroughly before applying.
 Unfortunately, we cannot currently offer placements in Italian-speaking Switzerland.
 Please note there are also a small number of German-speaking areas of the Italian region of Trentino Alto-Adige.
 Please see the Italy page for further information.

 I've worked as a Language Assistant in Switzerland – can I apply again?